 Shall coordinate the presentation of appropriate awards at the annual conference.

-SECRETARY

 Shall be the custodian of all Association records other than financial records.

 Shall keep the minutes of the annual conference.

 Shall keep the minutes of the Executive Committee and any other such records as required by the Executive Committee.